We use cookies to improve your experience on our website.

 Uniform: Class dress or black in‑between dress (same as Pre‑Beginners)

-Appearance: Hair tied off the face in curls or bun wig, following traditional CRN style
+Appearance: Hair tied off the face in curls or bun wig, following CRN tradition

 Focus on confidence, friendships, and skill‑building

-Structured classes preparing dancers for real competition experience
+Structured classes preparing dancers for real CRN competition

-Opportunities to progress through CRN grades at the right pace
+Progression through grades at the right pace for each child

-Give your child the chance to build confidence, master foundational techniques, and enjoy Irish dance competitions in a friendly, local environment.
+Give your child the chance to build confidence, master foundational technique, and enjoy Irish dance competitions in a friendly, local environment.

 Bungrád Reel